jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 75 Outline of Part
 This Part—
   (a) sets out obligations of local authorities in relation to the making of decisions:
-  (b) states the obligations of local authorities in relation to the involvement of Maori in decision-making processes:
+  (b) states the obligations of local authorities in relation to the involvement of Māori in decision-making processes:
   (c) states the obligations of local authorities in relation to consultation with interested and affected persons:
   (d) sets out the nature and use of the special consultative procedure:
   (e) sets out a process for identifying and reporting on community outcomes: